iWinston/typeorm-plus/docs/connection-api.md

     .getMany();
 ```

-* `createQueryRunner` - Creates a query runner used manage and work with a single real database connection.
+* `createQueryRunner` - Creates a query runner used to manage and work with a single real database connection.
 Learn more about [QueryRunner](./query-runner.md).

 ```typescript